UniMath/agda-unimath/src/elementary-number-theory/field-of-rational-numbers.lagda.md

-# The discrete field of rational numbers
+# The field of rational numbers

 ```agda
 module elementary-number-theory.field-of-rational-numbers where